 Other backup performance considerations include whether your server is busy with transactions/queries, or you may be running on old hardware, and I’ve seen having fragmented heaps cause extended backup runtimes too.

-Script to Get Estimated Backup Restore Time
+Get Estimated Database Backup or Restore Time MSSQL

 When you’re waiting on a database backup or restore to complete in SQL Server, we can run the script below to get an estimated time of how long the backup has left to go –